cryptocav/volt-trading-dash/index.md

 # ⚡ VOLT Strategy Dashboard

 Welcome to the public‑facing lab for the **VOLT crypto trading engine** —
-a modular system for testing, evolving, and deploying automated strategies with full transparency.
+a modular system for testing, evolving, and deploying automated crypto strategies with full transparency.

-Currently, this site is focused on **PRISM**, the active signal model behind VOLT’s daily allocation engine.
-PRISM intelligently allocates USDC into top-performing crypto assets using daily momentum, trend, and volatility filters — with results posted daily on [@volt_signals](https://t.me/volt_signals).
+Currently, the site is focused on **PRISM**, VOLT’s live allocation model.
+PRISM scans the crypto universe daily and dynamically allocates USDC into top-performing assets using a blend of momentum, trend, volatility, and sector filters.

-Whether you're looking to follow live signals, run your own strategy experiments, or learn how to build robust systems — you're in the right place.
+The system is in **active refinement**.
+You may see test alerts and intermittent signals firing to [@volt_signals](https://t.me/volt_signals) — stay tuned as the model matures and more features go live.

 ---

 ## 🔍 Explore the VOLT Engine

 - [📊 Strategy Results]({{ "/results/" | relative_url }})
-  Ranked configs from live sweeps (Sharpe, PnL, Alpha vs HODL)
+  Ranked configs from live sweeps (Sharpe, PnL, Alpha vs BTC)

 - [📈 PineScripts]({{ "/pine/" | relative_url }})
   Auto-generated TradingView indicators from each strategy